saixiao/ChessEngine/README.md

 npm start
 ```

 ## Contributors

-Thanks goes to these wonderful people:
+Thanks to the people who made chessboardjsx

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->